telerik/teststudio-docs/docs/features/dialogs-and-popups/html-popups.md

 ![Modal Window](/img/features/dialogs-and-popups/html-popups/fig1.png)

 Test Studio __detects automatically also this type of popups__, but due to their specific behavior, there is no additional recorder loaded for these modal windows.
-They are recognized in Test Studio by their modal caption and for them the _Connect to/Close pop-up window_ steps can be modified to use the properties __IsModalPopup__, which transforms the step to search for modal window, and the __ModalPopupPartialCaption__, which holds the modal window caption name (can use partial caption).
+They are recognized in Test Studio by their modal caption.
+For them the _Connect to/Close pop-up window_ steps can be modified to use the properties __IsModalPopup__, which transforms the step to search for modal window, and the __ModalPopupPartialCaption__, which holds the modal window caption name (can use partial caption).

 ![Connect to Modal Popup](/img/features/dialogs-and-popups/html-popups/modal-popup.png)